ieeevr/2024-test/attend/registration/index.md

 </table>

 <h3 id="general">General Participant Registration</h3>
-Authors please see the above tables.
+Non-authors or authors who do not need to validate their accepted publications could register as general participants.
+Please see the above tables for authors who need to validate their accepted publications.

 <strong>Early Bird Registration Fee (CNY ¥) </strong>(on or before Feb/28/2023 @ 23:59 AoE)
 <table class="styled-table">